 - Tetralogy of Fallot

-- Endocarditis —infection of the inner lining of heart valves and chambers (endocardium)
+- Endocarditis, an infection of the inner lining of heart valves and chambers

-- Cardiac myxoma—a benign soft tumor within the heart (rare)
+- Cardiac myxoma, a benign soft tumor within the heart.
+This is rare.

 - Rapid breathing or trouble breathing